w3c/wot/testfest/2019-02-princeton/results/Oracle/TDs/README.md

 If you meed access, please send an email to [Michael.Lagally@oracle.com](mailto://Michael.Lagally@oracle.com)

-The following instances can be used by each company individually:
+The following instances can be used for testing by each company individually:

 ![](images/BluePump.png)